aehrc/redcap_pedigree_editor/README.md

 ## Configuring the module

-Once installed the module has a number of system wide options:
+Once installed the module has a number of system-wide options:

  - *Hide Text* - Flag to indicate if the text area associated with the note should be shown.
 The format used to store diagram will likely not make sense to anyone so this option should probably set to true.
+ - *Allow Manual Entry* - Normal if the text area is shown it is made readonly to prevent accidental entry.
+This option allow manual entry into the field (it is recommended not to enable this).
- - *FHIR Format* - Allows the selection of which FHIR format to use.
+ - *Storage Format* - Allows the selection of which Storage format to use.
 This is to allow the legacy FHIR format used for version prior to v0.3 to continue to be used.
 The GA4GH format is recommended.
+In version 0.4 five new formats were added, ***PED***, ***PEDX***, ***DADA2***, ***DADA2X*** and ***internal***. ***PED*** is a very simple format that only captures the base structure of the pedigree, it was added to allow piping to construct a basic pedigree.
+   ***PEDX*** is an extension to this that wraps the ***PED*** format in an XML document to allow the resulting SVG image produced to also be stored. ***DADA2*** and ***DADA2X*** are a customization of the PED format for use at DADA2.org.
-This is the system wide setting, there is also a project level FHIR format setting which can be used to override this.
+   It includes an extra field for life status.
+Finally, ***internal*** uses the openpedigree internal json model which is not documented and may not be compatible with future versions of the external module but should allow the best round tripping.
+This format, PED and DADA2 do not include a svg version of the pedigree diagram so will not show the diagram except when the diagram is saved into the system.
+This is the system wide setting, there is also a project level storage format setting which can be used to override this.
  - *Compress Data* - Specifies how to deal with large diagrams.
 The fhir format returned from the open_pedigree editor will now have a new section called 'Pedigree Diagram' which will contain a DocumentReference which will have an SVG representation of the pedigree diagram.
 This diagram will be used by the redcap plugin to show the pedigree diagram.